vujadetech/Haskell-skills/category-theory/category-theory-notes.md

 - Subset example (3.2, ~7:00): Order but not total order, since d could be a sub of both b and c which are themselves subset of a, but b != c.

 - Logging composition example (3.2, 25:00): Latter portion of lecture does a deep dive into logging functionality that's requested after other modules are already written in C++.
-He calls it embellished composition specifically since the functions are working on pairs (a, string).
+He calls it embellished composition specifically since the functions are working on pairs <a, string>.

-\<a, string>

-\<a, string\>